lcardevnas/Soundable/README.md

 ```

 The sound or sound queue will play a total of `loopsCount + 1` times before it triggers the completion closure.

+## Credits

+The sounds in the code example has been downloaded from the FreeSound database ([https://freesound.org](https://freesound.org/)).